Serrof/swiftt/README.md

 Because Java does not support operator overloading, the syntax for the TDA is a bit tedious, however the developers have already coded everything in the library with it on top of the original methods.

-Since its version 2.2, Hipparchus features Derivation and anti-derivation (a contribution of the author) as well as composition and Taylor map inversion, making it a complete TDA emulator.
+Since its version 2.2, Hipparchus features derivation and anti-derivation (a contribution of the author) as well as composition and Taylor map inversion, making it a complete TDA emulator.
-The Python wrapper of Orekit 11.3 (to appear) is expected to include Hipparchus 2.2.
+The Python wrapper of Orekit embeds it.

 ### TaylorSeries (Julia)
  [TaylorSeries](https://github.com/JuliaDiff/TaylorSeries.jl) is used by its developers as the core dependency for some